Anoopkr1906/Next_JS/Notes.md

     * Users often end up staring at a blank screen or a loading spinner while all this happens.
     * Everytime u add a new feature to ur app , that js bundle gets bigger, making users wait even longer
     * This is especially frustrating for people with slower internet connections.

+# Lecture 49
+## Server-side solutions
+* Search engines can now easily index the server-rendered content, solving our SEO problem.
+* Users see actual HTML content right away instead of staring at a blank screen or loading spinner.
+* This has it's own complexities.

+## Hydration
+* DUring hydration, React takes control in the browser and reconstructs ths component tree in memory, using the server-rendered HTML as a blueprint.

+* It carefully maps out where all the interactive elements should go, then hooks up the javascript logic.
+* This involves initializing application state, adding click and mouseover handlers, and setting up all the dynamic features needed for a full interactive user experience

+## Server-side solutions
+1. Static Site Generation (SSG)
+2. Server-side Rendering (SSR)

+* SSG happens during build time when u deploy ur application to the server.
+This results in pages that are already rendered and ready to serve.
+It's perfect for content that stays relatively stable, like blogs or documentation sites.
+* SSR, on the other hand, renders pages on-demand when users request them.
+It's ideal for personalized content like social media feeds where the HTML changes based on who's logged in.
+* Server-SIde rendering(SSR) was a significant improvement over CSR, providing faster initial page loads and better SEO, it came with its own set of challenges.

+## Drawbacks of SSR - all or nothing waterfall
+* U have to fetch everything befor u can show anything.
+* U have to load everything befor u can hydrate anything.
+* U have to hydrate everything befor u can interact with anything.

+# Lecture 50
+## Suspense SSR architecture
+* Use the <Suspense> component to unlock two major SSR features:
+    1. HTML streaming on the server
+    2. Selective hydration on the client

+### HTML streaming on the server
+- HTML streaming solves our first problem:
+    * U don't have to fetch everything before u can show anything.
+    * If a particular section is slow and could potentially delay the initial HTML, no problem!
+    * It can be seamlessly integrated into the stream later when it's ready.

+- The other hurdle
+    * Even with faster HTML delivery, we cant start hydrating until we've loaded all the JavaScript for the main section
+    * If that's a big chunk of code, we're still keeping users waiting from being able to interact with the page.

+### Code splitting
+* It lets u tell ur bundler, "These parts of the code aren't urgent - split them into seperate scripts".
+* Using `React.lazy` for code splitting seperates ur main section's code from the core JS bundle .
+* The browser can download React and most of ur app's code independently, without getting stuck waiting for that main section's code

+### Selective hydration on the client
+* By wrapping ur main section in a `<Suspense>` component, u are not just enabling streaming but also telling REact its okay to hydarate other parts of tha page before everything is ready.
+* This is what we call `selective hydration` .
+* It allows for the hydration of parts of the page as they become available, even before the rest of the HTML and the JS code are fuly downloaded.

+- It also solves or third problem
+* The neccesity to "hydrate everything to interact with anything".
+* react starts hydrating as soon as it can , which means users can interact with things like the header and side navigation without waiting for main content.